 - i.
 The Department of Treasury Operations validates that all the prices that are automatically loaded into the Bank's accounting system from the main price sources-defined in the Investments Manual-are in accordance with the price providers' reports.
 This department also inputs the prices that are calculated internally by the Bank into the accounting system. - ii.
 The Treasury Administration, Risk and Control Unit reviews the daily investments and derivatives portfolio valuation reports and validates that all prices are reasonable, using the market and other price sources as a guide.
 If there are significant inconsistencies with any of the prices, the Unit conducts the pertinent investigations.
 Additionally, it values instruments that are not in an active market, following the valuation models established for each type of financial instrument in the Investments Manual, and sends these valuations to the Treasury Operations area for their due input into PAM. - iii.
-The Vice-president of Treasury, the Assistant Vice-president of Investments Portfolio and Liquidity Management and the Executive Vice-president of Finance review all valuations of the investments and derivatives portfolio. - iv.
-The Liquidity and Market Risk Unit independently reviews all valuations and certifies their compliance with the methodologies established in Banco General, S.A. and Subsidiaries' Investments Manual to the Asset Liability Committee monthly.
+The Vice-president of Treasury and the Executive Vice-president of Finance review all valuations of the investments and derivatives portfolio. - iv.
+The Risk Department independently reviews all valuations and certifies their compliance with the methodologies established in Banco General, S.A. and Subsidiaries' Investments Manual to the Asset Liability Committee monthly.